Written By Jennifer Raskin And Kevin Kerfoot / Reviewed By Ray Spotts

 Undecylenic acid has become recognized as a powerful antifungal agent that can help with stubborn Candida-related infections such as athletes’ foot and intestinal Candida overgrowth.
 Some studies have even shown that undecylenic acid is around six times more effective than caprylic acid,

 Orange Essential Oil for an effective antimicrobial agent

-A recent article claims that 10 essential oils - including lemongrass, eucalyptus, peppermint, and orange - are effective against 22 bacterial strains in laboratory studies.
+A recent article claims that 10 essential oils - including lemongrass, eucalyptus, peppermint, and orange - are effective against 22 germ strains in laboratory studies.
 Lemongrass and orange oils completely inhibited 12 fungi, while peppermint oil eliminated 11 out of 12.
-The inhibitory effect of essential oils of orange and lemon oil and the antibiotics tylosin and nisin were tested on bacteria and fungi in nutrient media.
+The inhibitory effect of essential oils of orange and lemon oil and the antibiotics tylosin and nisin were tested on germs and fungi in nutrient media.
 Though the degree of inhibition varied with the culture, orange oil was a more effective antimicrobial agent than lemon oil.

 Reduce Candida with Ylang-Ylang

 Ylang-ylang contains linalool, a compound with antibacterial, antifungal, and anti-inflammatory properties, and has been shown to be effective at reducing Candida albicans.
-Ylang-ylang oil is applied to the skin to promote relaxation, kill bacteria, and lower high blood pressure.
+Ylang-ylang oil is applied to the skin to promote relaxation, kill germs, and lower high blood pressure.
 It is also part of a combination spray used to kill head lice.